 Harvard University in Cambridge, MA

+Harvard's economics program is designed to make students analyze the world as economists, which is accomplished by teaching students to think in terms of transactions and incentives.
 Students initially spend their first year in the economics program learning various aspects of microeconomics and macroeconomics, such as social analysis, theories and statistics.
 Upper-level coursework includes international, environmental and labor economics.
 After graduating, the majority of Harvard economics alumnus find employment in business, politics, teaching, and social service.

 Massachusetts Institute of Technology (MIT) in Cambridge, MA

-Ranked as the seventh-best national university in the country in 2014 by U.S. News and World Report, Massachusetts Institute of Technology's economics department has been training economists, educators and business leaders for over a hundred years.
+Ranked as the seventh-best national university in the country in 2017 by U.S. News and World Report, Massachusetts Institute of Technology's economics department has been training economists, educators and business leaders for over a hundred years.

 The school's undergraduate program in economics begins with two semesters of introductory courses that focus on microeconomics and macroeconomics.
 In their second year, students can take classes in a variety of economic subjects such as public economics, health economics, international economics, economic theory and economic development.
 MIT's economics department also features the Undergraduate Economics Association, which serves as a forum for students to come together and discuss various issues with professors.

 |School Highlight: Columbia ranked #5 among all national universities, according to U.S. News & World Report in 2017.|